Manitoba DescriptionManitoba History

 Fur trading forts were built by HBC and North West Company, resulting in fierce competition until 1821, when HBC absorbed the North West Company, granting HBC a monopoly of the fur trade.

-fur traders moved into the territory and married Aboriginal women, the combination of the cultures created the Métis, or the early mixed-race people
+As French fur traders moved into the territory and married Aboriginal women, the combination of the cultures created the Métis, or the early mixed-race people of Manitoba.

 Provincehood and Growing Pains